acrosman/lwc_example_url_parameters/README.md

 # Example Lightning Web Componant that reads URL parameters

-To recreate this project from scratch within an existing SFDX project:
+This project assumes you have completed the [Trailhead project for a Hello World Lightning Web Componant](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/create-a-hello-world-lightning-web-component), or have equivolent skills (basically I'm not reviewing how to setup your environment, connect to the org, or deploy code).

 1. `sfdx force:lightning:component:create --type lwc -n parameter_reader` or use VSCode extension to generated LWC.
-2. Optional: run `npm install` to get all the various JS linting and testing defaults recommended by Salesforce.
+Optionally run `npm install` to get all the various JS linting and testing defaults recommended by Salesforce.
-3. Update generated meta.xml file to match this one's
+2. Update generated meta.xml file to match this one's
-4. To the start of the LWC's JS file add:
+3. To the start of the LWC's JS file add:

 ```js
 import { LightningElement, wire, track } from "lwc";
 import { CurrentPageReference } from "lightning/navigation";
 ```

-5. Setup the tracked value for the display at the top of the JS class: `@track displayValue;`
+4. Setup the tracked value for the display at the top of the JS class: `@track displayValue;`
-6. Wire up the CurrentPageReference to get the value from the URL.
+5. Wire up the CurrentPageReference to get the value from the URL.

 ```js
 @wire(CurrentPageReference)